 Service dogs wear a vest to help signal to them that they are under “work mode.”
 Pairing that with a Halti helps reinforce that state of mind.
 Halti’s are also more socially accepted for service dogs rather than prong collars.
 These tools help bridge the gap until the service dog is mature and seasoned in their job.

 Those are beneficial purposes for why we use a Halti in our training at The Doghouse.
 Again, we do not use a Halti to teach the formal “heel” command.
 When preparing a dog to heel on a loose leash, you do not want constant pressure on the tool.
-To properly train a heel position, you must be able to reward a dog for following you and correct a dog when trying to be ahead.
+To properly train a heel position, you must reward a dog for following you and correct a dog when trying to be ahead.
 Once the dog can reliably heel past distractions and in many environments with no pressure on the leash, then you can overlay a Halti into their training.

 If you question your dog’s foundation, we are here to help guide you through what is best for your dog and the goals you have with their training.
 Contact us here